-The thought of registering a companycan conjure up images of relentless paperwork, merciless filing, and an infinite number of business documents.
-While a professional formations company can help with the majority of these things, it’s still important to understand the key documents and certificates for your business, including the certificate of incorporation.
+The thought of registering a company can conjure up images of relentless paperwork, merciless filing, and an infinite number of business documents.
+While a professional formations company can help with most of these things, it’s still important to understand the essential documents and certificates for your business, including the certificate of incorporation.

 What Is a Certificate of Incorporation?

 A certificate of inc. is a legal document that certifies and confirms that Companies House has duly registered a company.
 The document affirms that the company exists as a separate and legal entity, distinct from its owners and shareholders.
 It shows that the company can trade, enter into contracts, sue or be sued in its name.

 Incorporation is the legal process of forming a new corporation or company that becomes a legal entity separate from its owners or shareholders.
 A business becomes an independent legal entity with rights, responsibilities, and liabilities through incorporation.
 It can enter into contracts, own assets, and sue or be sued in its own name rather than the names of its owners.
 Incorporation offers several benefits, such as limited liability protection, tax advantages, and access to capital through the sale of shares.